Aboke: Abductions

-Four of the girls died in captivity while the remaining 26 eventually escaped from Sudan, back to their families in Uganda.
-Many had babies fathered by the rebels, including Joseph Kony himself.
-The girl to escape was Catherine Ajok, who on 14 December 2008, escaped from the LRA when the UPDF bombed the LRA base in Garamba, in the DR Congo.
-She arrived at a UPDF base in Dungu, DRC, in March 2009.
+Four of the girls died in captivity while the remaining 26 eventually returned to their families in Uganda.
+Many had babies fathered by the rebels, including Kony.
+Catherine Ajok escaped on 14 December 2008, when the Uganda People's Defence Force bombed the LRA base in Garamba National Park, DR Congo.
+She arrived at their base in Dungu in March 2009.